 Artistic & Education

-Other CSC works include his current critically acclaimed production of Ariel Dorfman’s Death and the Maiden, the world premiere of Jake Broder’s Our American Hamlet, and the world premiere of Robert Brustein’s The Last Will.
-He directed Peter Eötvös’s operatic treatment of Tony Kushner’s Angels in America (U.S. Premiere) and Thomas Adès’ Powder Her Face, The Turn of the Screw at New Repertory Theatre, Santaland Diaries and Chay Yew’s Porcelain at SpeakEasy Stage Company, Top Girls and Weldon Rising at Coyote Theatre, and The L.A.
+Other theater credits include The Turn of the Screw at New Repertory Theatre, Santaland Diaries and Chay Yew’s Porcelain at SpeakEasy Stage Company, Top Girls and Weldon Rising at Coyote Theatre, and The L.A.
 Plays by Han Ong at A.R.T.
-His New York City credits include the New York Musical Theatre Festival production of Without You, written by and starring Anthony Rapp.
-The production has been seen in Boston, Edinburgh, Toronto, London and Seoul.
+His production of Without You, written by and starring Anthony Rapp has been seen in Boston, Edinburgh, Toronto, London, Seoul, and New York.

 Katalin (Kati) Mitchell is the Media Relations Representative at CSC.
 She retired from her position of Director of Press and Public Relations of the American Repertory Theater (A.R.T.) in 2017 after twenty-seven years in charge of national and international press relations, publications, and promotions for the A.R.T.
 Mainstage productions and offerings on its second stages, as well as the A.R.T./MXAT Institute for Advanced Theatre Training; she also collaborated with New York producers and publicists on the transfer of several A.R.T. productions to Broadway.
 She worked with major international theater and film artists, and was instrumental in maintaining the theater’s institutional image under three Artistic Directors.
 Previously Kati served for seven years as the Executive Director of the early music ensemble The Boston Camerata, managing the general operation of internationally-acclaimed early music ensemble, including their touring and recording projects.
 She was a founding member of the arts advocacy group, the Boston Arts Marketing Alliance, where currently she holds the post of President.
 Kati was born in Hungary and raised in Brazil, and has made Boston her home for over 40 years.